Overview

 ''')

-# Commit the changes (required for file-based databases; no-op for :memory: but good practice)
+# Commit the changes (required for persistent databases, good practice for in-memory too)

 conn.commit()